testcontainers/testcontainers-java/docs/quickstart/junit_4_quickstart.md

 ## 2. Get Testcontainers to run a Redis container during our tests

-Simply add the following to the body of our test class:
+First, you'll need to annotate the test class with `@RunWith(TestContainersRunner.class)`.
+Furthermore, add the following to the body of our test class:

 <!--codeinclude-->
 [JUnit 4 Rule](../examples/junit4/redis/src/test/java/quickstart/RedisBackedCacheIntTest.java) inside_block:rule
 <!--/codeinclude-->

-The `@Rule` annotation tells JUnit to notify this field about various events in the test lifecycle.
+The `@Container` annotation tells JUnit to notify this field about various events in the test lifecycle.
 In this case, our rule object is a Testcontainers `GenericContainer`, configured to use a specific Redis image from Docker Hub, and configured to expose a port.

 If we run our test as-is, then regardless of the actual test outcome, we'll see logs showing us that Testcontainers: